R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 Since I have to improve my primitives I looked at the malloc source to see if I can find something useful.

 I noticed how within largebins if you allocate to a largebin of the following format, The chunk with the skiplist is not removed as it is expensive.
 Thus it proceeds to the next chunk of same size which is removed.

+>[!info]-  Linux users can probably skip this note
+>umm... if the diagrams look slightly off to you it is because `SKILL ISSUE`, why you using windows or mac ?? `jk` its prolly because of the font your browser uses (0_0);

 ```
 ┍━━━━━━━━━┑       ┍━━━━━━━━━┑       ┍━━━━━━━━━┑